Davinism/MapMyTravels/README.md

 ![Image of Saved Routes](docs/wireframes/saved_routes.png)

+Map images were rendered using the coordinates that were saved on the backend as well as the Google Static Maps API.

 ### Single-Page App

 MapMyTravels is a single-page application, with all the routers set up to render different React components upon different requests.
 The root static page keeps track of authentication and only allows users to have access to the core functionalities of the application upon valid sign-up/log-in.